bazelbuild/bazel-skylib/docs/common_settings_doc.md

 repeatable_string_flag(<a href="#repeatable_string_flag-name">name</a>, <a href="#repeatable_string_flag-scope">scope</a>)
 </pre>

-A build setting that accepts one or more string-typed settings on the command line, with the values concatenated into a single string list; for example, `--//my/setting=foo` `--//my/setting=bar` will be parsed as `["foo", "bar"]`.
+A build setting that accepts one or more string-typed settings on the command line, with the values concatenated into a single string list; for example, `--//my/setting=foo` `--//my/setting=bar` will be parsed as `['foo', 'bar']`.
 Contrast with `string_list_flag`
 **ATTRIBUTES**